adamant/adamant.language.reference/exceptions.md

 	// Note sure on syntax for this let x = try! foo();
 	let y = try foo() catch!;
+	let a = catch! foo();
 	// Better to be explicit about the exception type let z = try foo() catch!
 NetworkException;
 	// This makes it easy to search code for this let a = try foo() catch NetworkException => panic!();

 Note: Swift has prefix expressions with `try` to allow them to throw. `try?` turns their result into a nullable rather than throwing. `try!` makes them panic if an exception is thrown.
 Midori had `try <exp> else catch` that returned Result<T>.
 You could also do `try <exp> else <value>` that would use value if an exception was thrown.
 My concern about those is that they don't specify the exception.
 So if a new exception is added, they could swallow it too.

 ### Catch Patterns